Preparing Lumberjacks for greatness

-Wondering what minors pair well with a mass communication major?
-Want to know how to work toward a career in social media?
-Interested in getting involved with the Pine Log or JackTV?
+Are you wondering what minors pair well with a mass communication major?
+Do you want to know how to work toward a career in social media?
+Are you interested in getting involved with the Pine Log or JackTV?
 Your advisor can answer all of your questions and ensure that you make the most of your time at SFA.

 Support, guidance and more

 Your academic advisor will do much more than help you register for classes.
 You can also talk to your advisor if you want to:

 - Find out more about internships or student-run publications

 Your academic advisor is your primary department professor.
 Not sure who your advisor is?
 Call the Department of Mass Communication at 936.468.4001, or stop by Room 301 in the Boynton Building and ask.